-Pour enough cooking oil in a pan to reach a depth of at least three inches.
+Pour enough cooking oil into a wok or frying pan to reach a depth of at least three inches.
 Heat until wisps of smoke float on the surface.

-Fry the tofu, in batches of five or six, just until the coating turns crisp, about two minutes per batch.
-Drain on a stack of kitchen paper.
+Fry the tofu, in batches so as not to overcrowd the pan, just until the coating turns crisp, about two to three minutes per batch.

 Serve the agedashi tofu